Apr 15, 2026

 The above examples are illustrative and not a guarantee of approval or rates.

-Upstart and Upgrade serve different borrower needs.
-Borrowers with limited credit history may consider Upstart, while those seeking longer repayment flexibility or joint applications may prefer Upgrade.
+Upstart and Upgrade serve need, depending on how you intend to borrow.
+Borrowers with limited credit history may consider Upstart, while those who need more flexibility to pay back their loan over a longer period or might need a joint application may prefer Upgrade.
 Prequalifying with both lenders allows you to compare personalized offers without impacting your credit score.

 Upstart advertises lower starting APRs, but individual rates depend on applicant profile.

-Upstart may be more accessible for borrowers with limited credit history, though approval is not guaranteed.
+Upstart may be more accessible for borrowers with limited credit history, though getting approved isn't always a guarantee.

-Both lenders may fund loans as soon as the next business day after approval
+Both lenders may fund loans as soon as the next business day after getting approved.

 • Upstart official website and personal loan disclosures (upstart.com); Upstart FAQ